Your Reference for Fire Alarm Monitoring Diagnostic Messages, Trouble Codes, & Other Terms

 This helps us figure out what needs to be fixed so that our fire alarm system works properly and keeps us safe from danger.

 While it's great to have a reference like this article (that's why I wrote it for you), you really should have a strong working knowledge in your head.
-Every second counts during a system failure, so it's best if you can react instantly to the diagnostic messages you receive.
+Every second counts during a system failure.
+When a fire alarm fails, it's best if you can react instantly to the diagnostic messages you receive.

 It's important to know about the different trouble codes and diagnostic messages that tell us when something is wrong with a fire alarm system.
 To do this, you need to study your manufacturer documentation so you can be familiar with what these codes mean.